 Claim: Jason claims Ken Wheeler is an obsessed stalker.

 Jason’s borderline refuted his own argument when he said Ken Wheeler has also attacked “Tony Northrup”, “Matt Granger” and he hates everything happy.
 It’s rare (never happened before?) for someone to spread hate evenly and be obsessed with and stalk a WHOLE BUNCH of people.
 I accept he might be like the crazy dude in a high rise hotel taking pot-shots at people, but that’s not strictly stalking.
-There is no evidence to suggest Ken Wheeler is more obsessed with Jason Lanier than the other way around; sorry, should I call him “Kendra”?
-Jason, if you’d like an AUDIO RECORDING to remind you of what I’m talking about, let me know [*n1].
+There is no evidence to suggest Ken Wheeler is more obsessed with Jason Lanier than the other way around; sorry, should I call him “Kendra”? [*n1].

-It’s unreasonable to claim a model is manipulated; imply that person(s) is crazy and borderline say they’re mentally ill, and then expect them to have full culpability: 18 U.S. Code § 17.
+- It’s unreasonable to claim a model is manipulated, imply said person(s) is crazy and borderline say they’re mentally ill, and then expect them to have full culpability: 18 U.S. Code § 17.
 Insanity defence.

 Idle lips are the devils mouthpiece